 Have you heard a story of a million dollar quiz?
-You know, how a company spent a couple of days creating a quiz that later brought them one million in revenue.
+You know, how a company spent a couple of days creating an online quiz that later brought them one million in revenue.

 Also, very unlikely to happen to you.

-Because the average conversion rate of a quiz is 5%, 1 subscriber out of 20 people.
-And your small business has neither the website traffic nor social followers, nor the money to get it in front of enough people to get the ball rolling.
+Because the average conversion rate of an online quiz is 5%, 1 subscriber out of 20 people.
+And your small business has neither the traffic nor social followers, nor the money to get it in front of enough people to get the ball rolling.

-Yet, if you use content marketing to grow your business, you absolutely should create a quiz.
+Yet, if you use content marketing to grow your business, you absolutely should make your own interactive online quiz.
 Here’s why.

-I created a 20-question quiz that told people their websites suck
+I created a 20-question online quiz that told people their websites suck

 …and this is what happened next